theobaidur/study/routing.md

 ## <font color='green'>Explain different types of packet fragmentation with diagram.
 Suppose a 19 byte packet to be transmitted along with 3 byte maximum segment length network.
 Show the segment numbering systems of the packet.
 The packet number is 15.</font>

+* Transparent Fragmentation - the router doing the fragmentation breaks up oversized packets and addresses them all to the same exit router.
+The exit router re-assembles the fragments and forwards original packet.
+This is called transparent fragmentation because it is invisible to the other networks in the path and to the hosts.

+* Nontransparent Fragmentation - once a packet is fragmented, it is not reassembled until it reaches the destination.

 ![](img7.png)

 ## <font color='green'>Explain briefly the functions of Routing processor.</font>